 TABLE 11.19.090-B: ALLOWED BUILDING PROJECTIONS INTO REQUIRED SETBACKS Projection Front or Street Side Setback (ft) Interior Side Setback (ft) Rear Setback (ft) Additional Standards and Limitations Decks (over 18 inches in height), porches, and stairs the floors of which are not higher than the first floor of the building 2 2 4 Must be open on at least three sides.
 May not be closer than 7 ft from any street-facing property line.
 Where rear yard abuts a dedicated, permanent public open space or similar area: patio structures, including patio covers, attached to or detached from a main or accessory building that are open sided, and do not exceed 15 feet in height N/A N/A Any distance but not closer than 5 ft from rear property line, and eave no closer than 3 ft from property line.
 Must be open on at least three sides.
-Ramps and similar structures that provide access for persons with disabilities nsistent with the Americans rs and Modifications.
+Ramps and similar structures that provide access for persons with disabilities Reasonable accommodation will be made, consistent with the Americans with Disabilities Act; see Chapter 11.60, Waivers and Modifications.